December 8, 2022

 - Google Analytics 4 is event-based.
 All hits are events.
 Things like Pageviews, Timing hits, Transaction, and other types (from Universal Analytics) are no longer available.
 Even a pageview is now an event.

 - Data models are different.
-Google Analytics 4 is using a more flexible data model where things like “event category”, “event action”, etc. are no longer required.
+Google Analytics 4 uses a more flexible data model where things like “event category”, “event action”, etc. are no longer required.
 You can send any custom parameters you wish.
 But this is an incredibly oversimplified example.

 - Data from Apps and Websites in a single property.
 If your business owns websites and mobile apps, you can now conveniently stream data to the same property.

 - Direct (and free) integration with BigQuery.
-In Universal Analytics, only premium users had the opportunity to stream data to BigQuery.
+In Universal Analytics, only premium users can stream data to BigQuery.
 In GA4, that option is possible even for free accounts.

 - Enhanced Measurement.
-Google Analytics 4 is capable of tracking more than pageviews (without editing the website’s code).
+Google Analytics 4 can track more than pageviews (without editing the website’s code).
 Things like outbound link clicks, scrolling, Youtube video, and other interactions can be tracked automatically.
+Learn more.

-- Analysis Hub.
+- Explorations.
 Google Analytics 4 introduced several additional reports/tools for analysis, such as ad-hoc funnels and pathing.
 Previously, these features were available only for users of GA360.
+Learn more.

 - Scope.
 In Google Analytics 4, all events are hit-scoped.
 And if you want to apply something to a user, you can use User Properties (that are user-scoped).
-Session scope is no longer present.
+Session scope (for custom dimensions) is not available at the moment.

 - Views.
 In Google Analytics 4, views are no longer present.
 Maybe in the future, they will be added?
 Who knows!
 But the probability does not look very high right now.